 <cue fanfare for the uplifting ending>A little story for you, or as we call them at Writers’ HQ HQ, einen anecdoten für sie Frau Writinger.
-Moments before writing this blog I was WhatsApping the Almighty Jo, and I said I wanted to make a totally creepy altar to Chuck Wendig, who we like to think of as our spirit animal.
+Moments before writing this blog I was WhatsApping the Almighty Jo, and I said I wanted to make a totally creepy altar to Chuck Wendig whose blogs on writing regularly make us both snort.
 What followed was fairly standard stalker chatter and then Jo said I should be careful because I don’t want to be accused of nicking his style, and I said NO I FUCKING WELL DON’T. “My own style is perfectly adequate, thanks.”
 I actually said that.
 I’ve never fucking said that before.
 But *epiphany lights twinkly twink* it’s true, and it’s true for you too.
 Whatever you’re working on now is just getting you one step closer to the place you’re going.
 It’s all good, man.
 And I think we should all say it out loud together, this most British of affirmations, and eventually we might start to believe it.
 So, holding hands, on the count of three….
 One… deux… trenta percenta:

 THE THING I’M DOING IS PERFECTLY ADEQUATE, THANKS.